 The directory of Named Collections of Printed Collections lists many specialist collections of early English printed materials, and gives details of any publications associated with each.
 Examples of collections with their own catalogues or hand-lists include those of John Bagford (title-pages and other fragments from English books), David Garrick (English plays), Lord Lumley (an Elizabethan private library), and George Thomason (pamphlets from the English Civil Wars, Commonwealth and Restoration).

 Many early newspapers are listed in the General Catalogues, but the largest part of the Library's holdings is contained within the collection based on that of the Revd.
 Charles Burney.
 For the present, the Burney Chronological Catalogue (in manuscript) has to be used as an index to this collection.
 Copies can be found in the Rare Books and Music Reading Room.
-A small number of early British provincial, Irish and foreign titles is included within the Burney Collection, although the main collection is held at British Library Newspapers in Colindale.
+A small number of early British provincial, Irish and foreign titles is included within the Burney Collection.
+Many other titles though (previously held at Colindale) are now accessible at St Pancras: pre-1801 printed newspapers are accessible in the Rare Books and Music Reading Room whereas microfilm of these titles (where held) is accessible in the Newsroom.

 Early European printed materials, 1501-1800